GirlsDoPorn has been shut down. But what’s the story behind the deception and coercive tactics used to manipulate hundreds of women?

 — Satan is king (@sootyjaredo) October 11, 2020

-The GirlsDoPorn website has been offline and disabled since the start of this year, with Matthew Wolfe and Andre Garcia charged with federal counts of sex trafficking last October, along with owner Michael Pratt.
+The GirlsDoPorn website has been offline and disabled since the start of 2020, with Matthew Wolfe and Andre Garcia charged with federal counts of sex trafficking in October 2019, along with owner Michael Pratt.

 However, in a plot twist, Pratt evaded arrest and fled the country, and his whereabouts currently remain unknown.
 Pratt’s brothers were charged with obstructing a federal investigation when they were caught helping move computer equipment out of Pratt’s former home.